Teenage Binge Drinking: Causes and Consequences

 Binge drinking, seen by many as an inevitable part of growing up, can cause untold damage on a young person's life

+Often seen as a group activity in an atmosphere of celebration or camaraderie, teenage binge drinking can be the first stepping-stone on a dangerous road to prolonged and more consistent alcohol abuse if it’s not controlled.
 Teenage binge drinking in particular is of grave concern not only because it obviously violates the age restrictions imposed on alcohol consumption within the U.S., but also because of the risks associated with such behavior- such as criminal activity and the very obvious health implications.

-Though a majority of teens partake in binge drinking mostly to celebrate in a social setting and to get completely drunk, a few reasons stand out as being catalysts for excessive drinking in this age group:
+Though a majority of teens partake in binge drinking mostly to celebrate in a social setting and to get completely drunk, a few reasons stand out as being catalysts

-Risk taking: Research has shown that our brain develops till we are well into our mid-20s, and many scientists are inclined to believe that this lengthy development phase may perhaps explain the ‘antagonistic’ behavior often adopted by teenagers.
+- Risk taking: Research has shown that our brain develops till we are well into our mid-20s, and many scientists are inclined to believe that this lengthy development phase may perhaps explain the ‘antagonistic’ behavior often adopted by teenagers.
 This includes a teenager’s ‘need’ to rebel and participate in a certain situation for the thrill of it.
 Such thrill-seeking behavior can manifest as the urge to indulge in a wild night of binge drinking and getting a hangover the next day.

-Pressure and expectations: Though not always an underlying factor, the stress of having to perform well academically, as well as other expectations that are thrust on a student, can lead him/her to choose to just let go of all inhibitions at a party and binge drink to the point of feeling ‘less burdened’.
+- Pressure and expectations: Though not always an underlying factor, the stress of having to perform well academically, as well as other expectations that are thrust on a student, can lead him/her to choose to just let go of all inhibitions at a party and binge drink to the point of feeling ‘less burdened’.
 In other words, some students binge drink to ease their stress and forgot their responsibilities for a while.

 - Peer pressure: Many instances of teenage binge drinking involve peer pressure or the need to conform to one’s immediate social surroundings and company just to feel accepted.
 In some schools and colleges, binge drinking parties may also double as initiation ceremonies where a student or bunch of students prove their binge drinking ‘prowess’ in order to be socially embraced by their peers.

-Low self-esteem/ Need to reinforce ‘macho’ image: This is more rampant in the case of male students, where a group of school guys often compete to display their alcohol capacity and guzzle alcohol in order to prove their ‘manliness’.
+- Low self-esteem/ Need to reinforce ‘macho’ image: This is more rampant in the case of male students, where a group of school guys often compete to display their alcohol capacity and guzzle alcohol in order to prove their ‘manliness’.
 Such episodes start off as competitions, where the student who manages to consume the most alcohol is often viewed as a hero in his own right.
 This, more often than not, indirectly points to a false sense of bravado and an underlying need to feel respected and lauded by peers.

 Teenage Binge Drinking Consequences